RaidenNoob/RaidenNoob/README.md

-Hi, I’m @RaidenNoob
-I’m interested in coding HTML, CSS, Python and JavaScript I’m currently learning Python
+Hi, I’m @RaidenNoob and I’m interested in coding HTML, CSS, Python and JavaScript.
+I’m currently learning Python

 <!---
 RaidenNoob/RaidenNoob is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.